XMR Squad & Armada Collective Launching RDoS Attacks (DDoS for Ransom)

 - These groups do not have official websites or target lists

-- When hackers launch real RDoS ransomware attacks, they normally target less than a dozen companies under the same industry
+- When hackers launch real RDoS attacks, they normally target less than a dozen companies under the same industry

 - Look for suspicious indicators.
 Is this group known for DDoS attacks?
 In the case of Fancy Bear, they do not launch DDoS attacks.